 Dry roasted peanuts are the quintessential, budget but beautiful, bar snack.
 Anyone that is familiar with British pub culture is aware that peanuts are the iconic accompaniment to a pint.
-A malt-forward beer like Newcastle Brown Ale will work very well with the roasted character of the nuts.
+A malt-forward beer like Newcastle Brown Ale (or L'Ambrée Sans Gluten de Vézelay) will work very well with the roasted character of the nuts.
 Many dark ales and porters go fantastically well with peanuts, the saltiness will balance the bitterness of the beer.
-If you fancy spicing things up a bit, serve some chili peanuts and pair with Fourpure Session IPA.
+If you fancy spicing things up a bit, serve some chili peanuts and pair with Het Uiltje Uilskuikentje (or BrewDog Clockwork Tangerine).

-Guacamole is so simple and perfect for dunking and dipping with salty tortilla chips.
-It’s great for parties because it tastes special, when making it, is really very low effort.
-Ideally, a beer to serve with this dish should be crisp and citrusy.
-Tasty and zingy flavours of Desperados will match very well with the limey guac.
+Guacamole is always a good snack.
+It's very low effort but perfect for dunking and dipping with salty tortilla chips.
+Ideally, a beer to serve with this should be crisp and citrusy.
+Tasty and zingy flavours of Gosser Radler will match very well with the limey guac.
 The lager will cut through the fattiness of the avocado and the saltiness of the chips will contrast with the sweet beer.

 Hot dogs: Gosser Radler

-Hotdogs go down a treat at parties and better yet, they go well with almost all beers.
-If you’re looking for a low ABV beer to regale your guests with, the thirst quenching Gosser Radler will do the trick.
-The low alcohol content means you can sip all evening long and the added dash of lemon will cleanse well with the fatty, salty sausage.
+Hotdogs are very easy and go well with almost all beers.
+If you’re looking for a low ABV beer, again, we can't recommend the thirst quenching Gosser Radler enough.
+It's a great all rounder because the low alcohol content will let you sip all evening long and the added dash of lemon will cleanse well with the fatty, salty foods like sausage.

 Salty snacks: Any pilsner

-For crisps, nuts, popcorn, wasabi peas or anything salty, there’s one catch all beer that will never let you down.
-Savoury snacks match very well with pilsners as they help to cleanse the palate and offer a crisp, refreshing ease from salt.
-They match well without conflict; you can enjoy the two together without washing away the saltiness of the snacks or diluting the flavours of the beer.
+For crisps, nuts, popcorn, pretzels, wasabi peas or anything salty, there’s one catch all beer that will never let you down.
+Savoury snacks match very well with lager or pilsner as they help to cleanse the palate and offer a crisp, refreshing ease from salt.
+Try Pelforth or Zipfer Urtyp (Bintang or Brussels Beer Project Wunder Lager as examples) for a clean and refreshingly malty match.
+Lagers and salt match well without conflict; you can enjoy the two together without washing away the saltiness of the snacks or diluting the flavours of the beer.

 Beer and snacks: the best version of themselves